cloudblog004/fantasticfoodies/content/en/posts/3399-simple-way-to-prepare-quick-slow-cooker-shredded-bbq-chicken.md

 ##### Instructions to make Slow Cooker Shredded BBQ Chicken:

-1. Place chicken breasts in slow cooker, sprinkle with salt &amp; pepper.
+1. Place chicken breasts in slow cooker, sprinkle with salt & pepper.
-1. Combine bbq sauce, Italian dressing, brown sugar &amp; Worcestershire sauce into croc pot.
+1. Combine bbq sauce, Italian dressing, brown sugar & Worcestershire sauce into croc pot.
 Cook on high 3hrs 15min.
 1. Check on chicken.
 Reduce heat to low.
 Shred chicken with 2 forks and let cook 10-15min.
 1. Serve over bun, rice, baked potato or anything you have.
 1. Ready to serve and ENJOY!